RobertTalbert/discretecs-vault/Floyd-Warshall Algorithm.md

 We begin a threefold `for` loop in which $k$, $i$, and $j$ all loop through the values 0, 1, 2, and 3.
 This results in $4^3 = 64$ operations to perform.
 We will just do a sample of those.

+At the point in the loops there $

-For example: At the point in the loops where $k = 2$, $i=0$, and $j=1$:
+At the point in the loops where $k = 2$, $i=0$, and $j=1$:
 - The algorithm checks to see if the $(0,1)$-entry of $W$ is `1`.
 It is not.
 (Remember this is the entry in row, column 1.)
 - The algorithm checks to see if both the $(0,2)$-entry and the $(2,1)$-entry of $W$ are `1`.
 The $(0,2)$-entry (row 0 column 2) is indeed `1`, and so is the $(2,1)$-entry (row 2 column 1).
 Since both are `1`, the algorithm updates the $(0,1)$-entry of $W$ to be `1`.
-These steps encode the idea that there is no edge from vertex 1 (which is represented by row 0) to vertex 2 (represented by row 1), but there is a "linking node" in vertex 3 (represented by row 2): with an edge from vertex 1 to vertex 3
+These steps encode the idea that there is no edge from vertex 1 (which is represented by row 0) to vertex 2 (represented by row 1), but there is a "linking node" in vertex 3 (represented by row 2): this gives an edge from vertex 1 to vertex 3 and then an edge from 3 to 2.
+Therefore there is a path of length 2 from vertex 1 to vertex 2, so the edge $(1,2)$ should go in the transitive closure.